Team-BHP > Road Safety

 Hitting the animal is a tough decision to make as subconsciously our brains are tuned to avoid living beings.
 Truckers, I've seen, just don't bother or probably there is nothing they can do with the amount of mass they carry.

-Santoshbhat is offline
+Santoshbhat is online now

 Old 18th June 2015, 18:29 #17984